apache/pulsar/site2/docs/client-libraries-java.md

 ## Producers

 In Pulsar, producers write messages to topics.
-Once you've instantiated a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object (as in the section [above](#client-configuration)), you can create a {% javadoc Producer client org.apache.pulsar.client.api.Producer %} for a specific Pulsar {% popover topic %}.
+Once you've instantiated a {% javadoc PulsarClient client org.apache.pulsar.client.api.PulsarClient %} object (as in the section [above](#client-configuration)), you can create a {% javadoc Producer client org.apache.pulsar.client.api.Producer %} for a specific Pulsar [topic](reference-terminology.md#topic).

 ```java
 Producer<byte[]> producer = client.newProducer()